mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-50"></a>
 [Back to top](#top)
 ## CA-50 -- Rep. Duncan Hunter (R)
+### Committees
+Duncan Hunter is the #2 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016